emit-sds/emit-sds-frcov/README.md

 ### 6.1 Validation Methods

+<i>[validation methodologies should reference Francisco's work here, but I don't have detailed descriptions - would recommend showing validation plots from Ochoa paper?] <i/>

 ### 6.2 Uncertainties

+To estimate the uncertainty of the Monte Carlo SMA results, we run 50 Monte Carlo simulations.
+During each simulation, the endmember selection is seeded differently (representing model error) and the reflectance is perturbed by a (per-wavelength) random deviation proportionate to the channelized reflectance uncertainty provided by L2A.
+The standard deviation of the soil fractional cover from the different simulations (𝜎 <_>𝑠 𝑗) is then used as the uncertainty.

+We neglect the uncertianty assocaited with QA assessment for the purposes of providing a mask for this product.

 ### 6.3 Known Issues
 The spectral library used for unmixing may not be representative of all surface types globally, leading to potential inaccuracies in fractional cover estimates in some regions.
 Here we describe known issues with both the fractional cover and fractional cover QA products for users to be aware of.
 Many of these issues are being addressed in ongoing work to improve the products and will be resolved in a planned v2 release.